-BellRing Brands, Inc. Attn: Stockholder Services 2503 South Hanley Road St. Louis, Missouri 63144 314-644-7600
+BellRing Brands, Inc. Attn: Stockholder Services 2503 S. Hanley Rd.
+St. Louis, Missouri 63144 314-644-7600

 - 1. Certain financial measures presented herein are non-GAAP measures, including Adjusted EBITDA, Adjusted net earnings available to common shareholders and Adjusted diluted earnings per common share.
-Non-GAAP measures are not prepared in accordance with U.S. generally accepted accounting principals ("GAAP"), as they exclude certain items, and may not be comparable to similarly titled measures of other companies.
+Non-GAAP measures are not prepared in accordance with U.S. generally accepted accounting principles ("GAAP"), as they exclude certain items, and may not be comparable to similarly titled measures of other companies.
 Management uses certain non-GAAP measures, including Adjusted EBITDA, as key metrics in the evaluation of underlying company performance, in making financial, operating and planning decisions, and, in part, in the determination of bonuses for its executive officers and employees.
 Management believes the use of non-GAAP measures, including Adjusted EBITDA, provides increased transparency and assists investors in understanding the underlying operating performance of BellRing and in the analysis of ongoing operating trends.
 BellRing believes Adjusted net earnings available to common shareholders and Adjusted diluted earnings per common share are useful to investors in evaluating BellRing's operating performance because they exclude items that affect the comparability of BellRing's financial results and could potentially distort an understanding of the trends in business performance.
 Adjusted net earnings available to common shareholders and Adjusted diluted earnings per common share are adjusted for the following items: accelerated amortization; loss on extinguishment and refinancing of debt, net; separation costs; provision for legal matters; restructuring and facility closure costs including accelerated depreciation; resolution of dispute with former contract manufacturer; foreign exchange gain/loss on intercompany loans; mark-tomarket adjustments on commodity hedges; adjustment to tax receivable agreement liability; noncontrolling interest adjustment and income tax.
 BellRing believes that Adjusted EBITDA is useful to the reader in evaluating BellRing's operating performance and liquidity because (i) BellRing believes it is widely used to measure a company's operating performance without regard to - items such as depreciation and amortization, which can vary depending upon accounting methods and the book value of assets, (ii) it presents a measure of corporate performance exclusive of BellRing's capital structure and the method by which the assets were acquired and (iii) it is a financial indicator of a company's ability to service its debt, as BellRing is required to comply with certain covenants and limitations that are based on variations of EBITDA in its financing documents.
 Adjusted EBITDA reflects adjustments for income tax expense/benefit; interest expense; net; depreciation and amortization including accelerated depreciation and amortization; loss on extinguishment and refinancing of debt, net; separation costs; stock-based compensation; provision for legal matters; restructuring and facility closure costs excluding accelerated depreciation; resolution of dispute with former contract manufacturer; foreign exchange gain/loss on intercompany loans; mark-tomarket adjustments on commodity hedges; adjustments to tax receivable agreement liability and net earnings attributable to redeemable noncontrolling interest.
 For a reconciliation of non-GAAP measures to the most directly comparable GAAP measure, see our press releases posted on our website. - 2.
-NielsenIQ, Total US xAOC, 13 weeks ended October 1, 2022. - 3.
-Premier Nutrition Company equity study, July 2022. - 4.
-Premier Nutrition Category Vision 2022/company estimates. - 5.
-Euromonitor October 2022. - 6.
-American Psychological Association "Stress in America" poll, March 2021. - 7.
-NielsenIQ Household Panel 52 weeks ended October 1, 2022. - Leading eCommerce retailer consumption data, 13 weeks ended October 1, 2022.
+Circana U.S. Multi Outlet + Convenience through October 1, 2023. - Circana U.S. Multi Outlet + Convenience and management estimates of untracked channels. - 4.
+Numerator Household Panel 52 weeks ending September 30, 2023. - 5.
+PNC Equity Study, July 2023.